Scott Lothes, Madison, Wisconsin, President and Executive Director

 T. Bondurant French, Glen Ellyn, Illinois, Chairman

 Bon French is the CEO of Adams Street Partners, one of the largest and oldest managers of private equity investment in the world.
 Begun in 1972, Adams Street has offices in Chicago, Menlo Park, London and Singapore.
-Bon is a Trustee of Northwestern University and the Chicago History Museum.
-He is a member of the Chicago 2016 Olympic Committee, the CFA Institute, and a former director of the National Venture Capital Association.
+Bon is a Trustee of Northwestern University and chair of the Chicago History Museum.
+He is a member of the CFA Institute and a former director of the National Venture Capital Association.
 A life long rail enthusiast and photographer, Bon has photographed over 650 railroads and shortlines, principally in the United States and Canada.
 Bon worked as a brakeman for the Soo Line Railroad during the summers while earning an MBA from Kellogg Graduate School of Management.

 Jeff Brouws, Stanfordville, New York

 Jeff Brouws, born in San Francisco in 1955, has pursued photography since age 13.
 Over the ensuing 40 years, Brouws has compiled a visual survey of America’s cultural landscape.
 Besides being instrumental in helping organize our yearly conference, Brouws brings knowledge of 20th century photography and a broad background in publishing—his seven books include monographs on the works of Richard Steinheimer and Jim Shaughnessy, as well as Approaching Nowhere (2006), a compilation of his own imagery of America’s evolving suburban and urban landscapes.
 His photographs can be found in numerous collections such as the Whitney Museum of American Art, the San Francisco Museum of Art, and Harvard’s Fogg Museum.